 LEFT OVER | C-PRINTS ON CLEAR | LIGHTBOXES | 8cm x 5,3cm | 2020

-The photographs of the with fleece covered glacier ice, were shot in 6×9 format.
-The prints on analogue transparent paper are slightly smaller than the original negatives and densify the information and fragility.
+The photographs of the white fleece covered glacier ice, were shot in 6×9 format.
+The prints on analogue transparent paper are slightly smaller than the original negatives and condense the information.
 They are mounted in Light Boxes.

 MELTING DIAMONDS | FOTOGRAMMS 2019

-MELTING DIAMONDS is an endless inventory whose purpose is to list the different types of ice, using photograms of glacier pieces.
-(The photogram is a photographic process without camera, invented in the 19th century), the result looks like an X-ray of the object, a precious diamond printed on the paper.
+MELTING DIAMONDS is a continuous inventory whose purpose is to list the different types of ice, using photograms of glacier pieces.
+The photogram is a photographic process without a camera, invented in the 19th century.
+The result looks like an X-ray of the object: a precious diamond printed on the paper.
 The “MELTING DIAMONDS series, Field Studies”, highlights the fragility of glaciers, and keeps in a unique print a last trace before the disappearance.

 HEAD OF ROSES | C - PRINTS 150x120cm | 2019

-The Swiss legend of the “Armen Seelen" (poor souls) relates that the souls of those who, during their lifetime, behaved badly, are imprisoned in glaciers after their death.
-The photos HEAD OF ROSES shows the molded head of the artist in ice with encloses plants.
+The Swiss legend of the “Armen Seelen" (poor souls) relates the souls of those who, during their lifetime disrespected nature, therefore imprisoned in glaciers after their death.
+The photos HEAD OF ROSES shows the molded head of the artist in ice with enclosed plants.
 When the ice melts, all that remains of the sculpture is the vegetation.
-The ice reflects the ephemerality of life and its programmed disappearance to reveal flowers and shows that when one thing disappears it is to give way to another.
+The ice reflects the ephemerality of life and its programmed disappearance to reveal flowers shows that when one thing disappears it gives way to another.

-In an idea of renewal and even here of metamorphosis, the cold of ice and death give birth to plants, a sign of hope and tenderness.
+In an idea of renewal and metamorphosis, the cold of ice and death give birth to plants, a sign of hope and tenderness.